nsidc/usaon-benefit-tool/doc/how-to/development.md

 export USAON_BENEFIT_TOOL_DB_PASSWORD=...
 ```

-Note: these can be put in a `.env` file so that all variables are assigned.
-This file is part of `.gitignore` so that no secrets are committed to github.
+> :memo: these can be put in a `.env` file so that all variables are assigned.
+This file
+> is part of `.gitignore` so that no secrets are committed to github.

 ### Start the service